antonipx/cloud/README.md

 Remarks
 -------
-* esx requires a "template" vm with open-vm-tools, openssh-server and passwordless sudo
+* esx/vcs require a template vm with open-vm-tools, openssh-server and passwordless sudo
 * delete command will delete any node regardless of ownership
-* az does not support multiple disks (TODO)
+* az/vcs does not support multiple disks (TODO)